CAMMA-public/TF-Cholec80/readme.md

 ## Description
 The Cholec80 dataset contains 80 videos of cholecystectomy surgeries performed by 13 surgeons.
 Frames extracted from the videos at 1 fps are provided, each frame labeled with the phase and tool presence annotations.
 The phases have been defined by a senior surgeon in our partner hospital.
-Since the tools are sometimes hardly visible in the images and therefore difficult to perceive, we define a tool as present in an image if at least half of the tool tip is visible.
+Since the tools are sometimes hardly visible in the images and therefore difficult to perceive, we define a tool as present in an image if at least half of the tooltip is visible.

 Surgical phases:
 - Preparation